ossec/ossec-docs/docs/programs/ossec-authd.rst

 .. option:: -v </path/to/CA_certificate>

-   **This option is only requred if client authentication is desired** Load the PEM encoded CA Certificate that will be used to authenticate clients if desired.
+   Load the PEM encoded CA Certificate that will be used to authenticate clients if desired.
 If this option is used then :ref:`agent-auth` must present a valid certificate signed by this CA in order to be provided with a key.